Rural Homes

 Asset Mapping as Community Empowerment

 Communities possess far more resources than initially apparent, with individual assets including professional skills, artistic talents, cultural knowledge, and social connections that residents may not recognize as valuable.
-A retired accountant’s financial expertise, a grandmother’s traditional cooking knowledge, or a teenager’s social media skills all represent community assets waiting for activation.
+A retired accountant’s financial expertise, a grandmother’s traditional cooking knowledge, or a teenager’s social media skills all count as community assets waiting for activation.

 Communication Strategies Spanning Digital Divides